aliektlee/python_gui_clock/README.md

-# python_gui_clock
+# Python GUI Clock

-using python tkinter to display current datetime
+Using Python's Tkinter to display current datetime windown.
+The window displays as always on top mode.